thegeeklab/hugo-geekblog/exampleSite/content/posts/shortcodes.md

 <!-- markdownlint-disable MD024 -->

-The theme bundles some handy shortcodes that tries to cover common sitations.
+The theme bundles some handy shortcodes that tries to cover common situations.

 <!--more-->